Solving the In-house Asset Compliance Maze (Part 2)

 Where the value of the IHA asset ratio exceeded 5% during that period, the fund breaches s83 SIS and the SMSF auditor must report the breach to the ATO.

-A s83 breach will not trigger a s82 breach because there is no IHA issue at the end of Y0, only during the year.
+A s83 breach will not trigger a s82 breach in this scenario because there is no IHA issue at the end of Y0, only during the year.

 At the End of the The Year

-Where the residential property continues to be occupied on June 30 and IHA exceeds the 5% level at the end of Y0, the fund still breaches s83 because s83 applies at any time of the year.
+Where the residential property continues to be occupied on June 30 and IHA exceeds the 5% level at the end of Y0, the fund still breaches s83 because s83 applies at any time of the year to a newly acquired asset.

 s84 SIS